2020-08-29

 Trick turns out to be a Khajiit man, but he doesn't tickle my fancy the slightest.
 He goes to great length making sure I won't be repulsed by bloody details.
 I insist I'm not, but I almost have to hit him before he tells me Dalmyn got into a fight with a giant on the northern coast near Dånstar and the giant gave him such a forceful blow with his club that his body broke in pieces which flew into the ocean.

 I think the local garrison commander will surely have woken up by now, so instead of letting my followers make the acquaintance of Trick, I take them up to the barracks.
 Together with the higher officers, we walk around the city inspecting the guards and making sure everything is in order.
-I'm rather pleasantly surprised when Igmund and his retinue arrive as early as shortly before noon.
-By half past 12, the introductions and such are completed.
+I'm rather pleasantly surprised when Igmund and his retinue arrive as early as a few minutes before noon.
+By half past 12, introductions and such are completed.
 Jarl Igmund has been restored to power, Yrsarald's orders have been duly noted by the Stormcloak garrison, and the decision to always call the city by its historical name Markarth from now on has been officially made.
 At 12:24 on 3rd of First Seed, year 203 of the 4th era, I can finally say the Skyrim civil war is over for me.

 A huge load having been taken off my shoulders, I go to see if the wizard-archaeologist Calcelmo is at his usual workplace near the excavation site.
 He is.